eliesl/Collision-Severity-Prediction-in-Seattle/README.md

  # Methodology:

-To predict accident severity using Saettle collisions data, following machine learning algorithms have been employed to classify the acident severity as one of 5 existing categories:
+To predict accident severity using Saettle collisions data, following machine learning algorithms have been employed to classify the accident severity as one of 5 existing categories:
   - K-Nearest Neighbors (KNN)
   - Decision Tree
   - Naive Bayes